LucaMingarelli/compnet/README.md

 ## Grouping along additional dimensions

-When considering networks with additional dimensions or layers, such a time, collateral type, market sub-segments, etc.
+When considering networks with additional dimensions or layers, such as time, collateral type, market sub-segments, etc.
 `compnet.Graph` allows to describe and perform compression on each such layer independently via the parameter `grouper`, taking either a single field (as `str`) or multiple ones (as `list`) if grouping along multiple dimensions is necessary.